bhcooper/multi-step-align/README.md

 # Analysis of SELEX-seq Data for Understanding the Binding of FOX TFs
-Here we go over several analytical frameworks for the analysis of SELEX-seq data which we obtained for all *S. verecisiae* Forkhead box (FOX) transcription factors (TFs), as described in our manuscript<sup>1</sup>.
+Here, we describe several analytical frameworks for the analysis of SELEX-seq data which we obtained for all *S. verecisiae* Forkhead box (FOX) transcription factors (TFs), as described in our manuscript<sup>1</sup>.
 The framework can be readily modified for application to other SELEX-seq datasets.

 <sup>1</sup> *Cooper, B. H., Dantas Machado, A. C., Gan, Y., Aparicio, O. M., & Rohs, R. (2023).
 DNA Binding Specificity of all four Saccharomyces cerevisiae Forkhead Transcription Factors.
 Nucleic Acids Research*